FAQ ON TRADEMARK PROTECTION IN THE HORTICULTURAL SECTOR

 A variety denomination distinguishes new and unique varieties from varieties that already exist for a particular species.
 The variety denomination must be used when trading propagating materials such as seeds, cuts, bulbs, tubers and rhizomes, even if the new variety is not (or no longer) covered by any plant breeder’s rights.
 In other words, variety names are never exclusive.

 Trademarks are specific to the products of the plant breeder who registered the trademark.
 Using a trademark enables you to set yourself apart from other breeders, even if you market the same variety.
-Used as a specification of origin or quality, trademarks can be used for any number of varieties of the same species.
+Used as a specification of origin or quality, trademarks can be used for any number of varieties of the same, or even another, species.
 Alternatively, you can use different trademarks for the same variety.
 Trademarks may only be used by their owners, or with the latter’s consent.
 And that means you can claim the exclusive right to a trademark!
 In principle, trademark rights can apply indefinitely.

 I HAVE ALREADY APPLIED FOR A PLANT BREEDER’S RIGHT, WHY WOULD I NEED A TRADEMARK?

 Yes, we can.
-We can start by doing a search to establish if a particular variety denomination or trademark is still available.
+We can start by doing a search to establish if a particular variety denomination or tradename/mark is still available.
 For this we will check both the trademarks register and the variety denomination register.
 If you need our help in deciding on the right strategy, we will be happy to make an appointment with you to go over the various options.

 A COMPETITOR IS USING A NAME THAT RESEMBLES MY VARIETY TRADENAME.
 IS THERE SOMETHING I CAN DO?